 - Cash (paid directly to the Student Billing Office in the T.A.
-Hegre Ministry Center) - Credit card payable using the Financial tab in your Populi account; go to the Dashboard view and click on Make a Payment - Check or Money Order (made in U.S. Dollars and drawn from the U.S. Bank)

-Made out to: Bethany Global University (or BGU)
+Hegre Ministry Center) - Credit card payable using the Financial tab in your Populi account; go to the Dashboard view and click on Make a Payment - Check or Money Order (made in U.S. Dollars and drawn from the U.S. Bank) Made out to: Bethany Global University (or BGU)

+Made Out to.
+Dethal ly Olobar Oliversity (of DOO)

 Mailed to: BGU - Student Billing Office

-6820 Auto Club Rd, Suite J Bloomington, MN 55438
+6820 Auto Club Rd, Suite J

+Bloomington, MN 55438